Westlake-AI/Markov-Lipschitz-Deep-Learning/README.md

 * model.py
   * Encoder() -- For latent feature extraction
   * Decoder() -- For generating new data on the learned manifold
-* eval.py -- Calculate performance metrics from results, each being the average of the 10
+* eval.py -- Calculate performance metrics from results, each being the average of 10 seeds
 * utils.py
   * GIFPloter() -- Auxiliary tool for online plot
   * GetIndicator() -- Auxiliary tool for evaluating metric